Pardon Us: Plot

 During Prohibition, Stan and Ollie are outside a malt-and-hops store offering ingredients for brewing.
 Ollie announces his intention to brew 15 gallons of beer, but Stan protests that they can't drink 15 gallons.
 Ollie says, "What we can't drink, we can sell."
-They walk into the shop side by side, and then walk into prison side by side (Stan having sold their home brew to a policeman).
+They walk into the shop side by side, and then walk into prison side by side, with Stan having tried to sell their home brew to a policeman.

 Stan's loose tooth makes an involuntary razzberry sound, which angers the prison officials.
 Stan and Ollie are assigned to cell 14 alongside five other inmates, including the notorious "Tiger," the toughest prisoner.
 Stan's recurrent razzberry earns him unexpected respect and friendship from the intimidating Tiger.
 Laurel and Hardy's continued bungling ultimately lands them in solitary confinement.

 During a riot, Stan and Ollie manage to escape.
-Their flight leads them to a cotton plantation, where they hide in blackface to evade detection.
+Their flight leads them to a cotton plantation, where they hide in blackface amongst a collective of African American sharecroppers to evade detection.
 A musical interlude sees Ollie serenading the crowd with "Lazy Moon" while Stan dances.
 The warden, having car trouble nearby, fails to recognize them—until Stan's razzberry gives them away, and back they go to jail.

 Subsequent events see Ollie inadvertently undergoing dental treatment intended for Stan.
 They vow to go on a hunger strike, but wind up in the mess hall anyway.
 The prisoners are running guns under the tables, but Stan fires a machine gun in panic and quells the attempted riot.

 The Tiger and his gang are determined to capture the guards and take control of the prison.
 Stan still has his machine gun, and frightens the advancing gang.
 The plot fails, earning them an official pardon from the grateful warden.
+Ollie plans to start all over again while Stan immediately asks if they can take an order from the warden for a couple of cases of beer.